history-lab/archiving-digital-records/10-pdf-pitfalls.md

 ---
 # Exercises
-1. Does the metadata in the newer PDF, which we downloaded, indicate that it is PDF/A compliant?
+1. Does the metadata in the newer PDF we downloaded indicate that it is PDF/A compliant?
-2. Do some of the searchability issues in the early PDFs versions still exist in the newer PDF?
+2. Do some of the searchability issues in the earlier PDFs still exist in the one we downloaded?